Skip to content

 WHY BORING WINS

-Boring tools are the ones I already know cold.
-I don't have to think about them, so all my thinking goes into the thing I'm actually trying to build.
-That's the whole trick.
+Boring tools are the ones I already know, I don't have to think about them so all my thinking goes to what I'm building.

 MY DEFAULT STACK